Twitter Files: No. 2: Visibility filtering

 Nos.
-3-5: Attack on the Capitol and suspension of Donald Trump
+3–5: Attack on the Capitol and suspension of Donald Trump

-Two days after the January 6, 2021 United States Capitol attack, Trump made two tweets: one praised his voters, calling them "American Patriots" who will "not be disrespected or treated unfairly in any way, shape or form!!!" and the other stated that he would not be attending Joe Biden's inauguration.
+The third installment was published by Taibbi on December 9, highlighting the events within the company that led up to Trump's suspension from Twitter.
+Two days after the January 6, 2021, United States Capitol attack, Trump made two tweets: one praised his voters, calling them "American Patriots" who will "not be disrespected or treated unfairly in any way, shape or form!!!" and the other stated that he would not be attending Joe Biden's inauguration.
 Twitter permanently suspended Trump's account on the same day, citing the two tweets as a violation of the "glorification of violence" policy.

-The third installment was released by Matt Taibbi on December 9, highlighting the events within the company that led up to Trump's suspension from Twitter.
 Taibbi reported that on October 8, 2020, Twitter executives created a channel entitled "us2020_xfn_enforcement" as a hub to discuss content removal that pertained to the then-upcoming 2020 United States presidential election.
 Twitter's moderation process was, according to Taibbi, based on guesswork, "gut calls", and Google searches, including moderation of then-President Trump's tweets.
 As previously reported by The New York Times in 2020, Taibbi said that then-head of Trust and Safety for Twitter, Yoel Roth, met regularly with agencies such as the FBI to discuss potential attempts by foreign and domestic actors to manipulate the 2020 election.
 Following the suspension of Trump's Twitter account, Taibbi reported that it set a precedent for the suspension of future presidents' accounts, which he claimed to violate Twitter's own policies.
 Taibbi wrote that he was told that the Trump administration and Republicans had made requests to moderate tweets but did not find any evidence of these requests in the election enforcement Slack chat.